 Being sick isn’t an enjoyable experience.
 It often means calling in to work and missing out on fun things you would rather spend your time doing.
 Unfortunately, getting sick isn’t uncommon, especially during cold and flu season.

-You may not be able to stop every illness from striking, but there are things you can do to get over it faster so you can get back to your normal, everyday life more quickly.
+You may not be able to stop every illness from striking, but there are things you can do to get over it faster so you can get back to your normal, everyday life more quickly apart from some get well soon wishes from your loved ones.

 Catch Symptoms Early